 best chance for a cure.

-One or both testicles are not felt.
+One or both testicles are absent.
 If you

-cannot feel one or both testicles while performing TSE, contact your doctor.
-This may mean an
+cannot feel two testicles while performing a self-exam, contact your doctor.
+You may have an

-scrotum that is noticed during the testicular examination or TSE may mean
+scrotum is noticed during the exam.
+This may mean

-not attached to a testicle may be present but is not a cause for
+not attached to a testicle is floating in the scrotum.
+This is not a cause for

 To learn more about the diagnosis and treatment of testicular cancer, see the topic Testicular Cancer.

 U.S. Preventive Services Task Force (2011).
 Screening for Testicular Cancer: Reaffirmation Recommendation Statement.
 Available online:

 Other Works Consulted